Medications

 If medication must be taken during school hours, please follow the guidelines listed below:

-• For all long-term medication, a Bryan Independent School District Medication Administration Record must be completed by the student’s parents and kept in the school clinic.
+• For all medications, a Bryan Independent School District Medication Administration Record must be completed by the student’s parents and kept in the school clinic.
 These forms are available in the school clinic.

-A student may possess and self-administer asthma inhalers on school property or at a school-related event with the following in place:
+A student may possess and self-administer asthma inhalers or EpiPens on school property or at a school-related event with the following in place:

 • The student has written permission from a parent/guardian and a physician or licensed health care provider.

-• The physician statement (Asthma Action Plan) must be kept in the school clinic.
+• The physician statement, action plan, must be kept in the school clinic.

-• The physician statement (Asthma Action Plan) is updated or revised within one year.
+• The physician statement, action plan, is updated or revised within one year.

-• Students who do not use their asthma medication for their own use and/or allow other students access to their medication will be subject to disciplinary action as specified in the Bryan ISD Student Code of Conduct.
+• Students who do not use their medications for their own use and/or allow other students access to their medication will be subject to disciplinary action as specified in the Bryan ISD Student Code of Conduct.

 Psychotropic Drugs